klaris-ak/ChemFate/README.md

 ## 2. Run Model from Executable File (.exe)
 To run ChemFate through a simple GUI (ChemFate.exe), please go [here](https://drive.google.com/file/d/12zNlE2hnfWgw7UkB04ENNXbtYqvNP7t5/view?usp=sharing) to download the tool.
-* Please make sure to download the whole zipped folder.
+* Please make sure to download all four folders/files within the ChemFate folder.
+You can download all in one zipped file.

 ### 1) Below are the steps to run ChemFate tool:
 1. Unzip the folder.
 Please keep the folder structure.